-Squimpus McGrimpus is a YouTube channel dedicated to found footage Five Nights at Freddy's content.
-Despite having joined the community mid-2016, the channel gained a sudden influx in popularity and subscribers after a Youtuber by the name of VaporTheGamer reacted to one of her videos.
+Squimpus McGrimpus is an Analog Horror YouTube channel dedicated to Five Nights at Freddy's content.
+Despite having joined the community mid-2016, the channel gained a sudden influx in popularity and subscribers after a Youtuber by the name of VaporTheGamer reacted to one of their videos.
 Now, at the end of 2019, the channel has sharply jumped to over 60 thousand subscribers.

-- Alternate Universe Fic: The creator herself said that the VHS videos take place in an alternate continuity.
+- Alternate Universe Fic: The creator themself said that the VHS videos take place in an alternate continuity.

 - Arc Words: Various references to "not existing," particularly in the context of Fredbear and Michael's brother.